OMIndependent/quswan/src/liveblogs/tob/tob35.md

 This time, I decide to head directly to the code red daemon...

-I read up on **Dangerous Encounters** in the menu, and it turns out these things happen when I'm in one:
+I read up on **Dangerous Encounters** in the menu, and it turns out these things happen when I'm in one:<br/>
-I can only heal a quarter of what I normally heal.
+I can only heal a quarter of what I normally heal.<br/>
-Fleeing is 4 times longer.
+Fleeing is 4 times longer.<br/>
-Enemies get reinforcements!
+Enemies get reinforcements!<br/>
 More frequent enemy attacks!

 No wonder why I couldn't beat those Pixies...